 Another important aspect in metabarcoding data analysis is the way to build correct biological sequences from reads.
 It can be under the form of Operational Taxonomic Units (OTUs), Amplicon Sequence Variants (ASVs) or zero-radius OTUs (ZOTUs) depending on tools.
 Numerous studies have compared the results from OTU-based and ASV-based approaches (Callahan et al., 2017).
 Using mock communities, ASV-based methods had higher sensitivity and detected bacterial strains present, sometimes at the expense of specificity (Caruso et al., 2019).
 However, a different study concluded that for broadscale (e.g., all bacteria or all fungi) α and β diversity analyses, ASV or OTU methods often provided similar ecological results (Glassman and Martiny, 2018).
 From a practical point of view, an important advantage of ASV-based approaches is the consistent labels with intrinsic biological meaning identified independently from a reference database.
 Thus, ASVs independently inferred from different studies and different samples (for the same targeted region) can be compared.

 In this study, we compared the performance of four phylogenetic markers (ITS1, ITS2, D1/D2 LSU and RPB2) for metabarcoding analysis of complex fungal communities in different fermented foods, after assessing which bioinformatic strategy was most suitable for analyzing such datasets.
-To perform these analyses, we compared seven strategies based on commonly used tools for metabarcoding data (QIIME2, DADA2, USEARCH, FROGS) and a combination of DADA2 and FROGS (named DADA2_FROGS) by analyzing four separate mock communities representative of the fungal diversity found in meat sausage (fermented meat), cheese, grape must (wine) and sourdough (bread), for a total of 118 species, as well as 24 real fermented food samples.The introduction starts on the 2nd page.
-You can choose to use numbered sections or not.
+To perform these analyses, we compared seven strategies based on commonly used tools for metabarcoding data (QIIME2, DADA2, USEARCH, FROGS) and a combination of DADA2 and FROGS (named DADA2_FROGS) by analyzing four separate mock communities representative of the fungal diversity found in meat sausage (fermented meat), cheese, grape must (wine) and sourdough (bread), for a total of 118 species, as well as 24 real fermented food samples.

 Methods